blog detail

 Pine trees are especially problematic for gutters.
 They shed their needles year-round, and many of these can end up inside your gutters.
 Pinecones also have the tendency to pile up in your gutters over time.

-If they’re close to your home, other types of trees may quickly create clogs inside your gutters.
+If they’re close to your home, deciduous trees may quickly create clogs inside your gutters.
 Even cottonwoods and maples can create buildup if they’re mature and near your roof.

 If you live in a home in the forest or a cabin nestled away inside a trove of trees, check your gutters more often.
 You may be able to manage a decent amount of buildup with cleaning out your gutters twice a year, but keep an eye out for signs that your gutters may be crying out for more frequent maintenance.